tfarina/isengard/c/cstyleguide.md

 Name files using a noun or noun phrase, but NOT verbs.

+The following are acceptable forms of file names (in order of preference):

+* modulename.c
+* module_name.c
+* module-name.c

 ### Macro Names

 Should be all upper case (SCREAMING_SNAKE_CASE) with words separated by